The Ancient World: Readings in Social

 Covering a wide variety of social and cultural concerns—ranging from marriage, family, war, and religion, to political culture, slavery, and entertainment—-the texts are arranged thematically within a general chronological framework to provide a broad overview of life in the Ancient World.

-Note: This volume is the companion reader to D. Brendan Nagle's The Ancient World: A Social and Cultural History, 8/E, published by Pearson Education/Prentice Hall.
+Note: This volume is the companion reader to D. Brendan Nagle's The Ancient World: A Social and Cultural History, 9/E, published by Sloan Publishing.